Blue-Beaker/mte_patches/README.md

 __Free Turbine Repair__
   Fix turbine being fixed for free when putting in crafting slot with a blade and take it out.

+### IndustrialCraft 2
+__Mass Fabricator Stuck__
+Mass fabricator stuck forever when its output is blocked once.
+This mod can fix this.
+__Crops and Farmlands__
+This is a enhancement for IC2, allowing crop sticks to be put on other mod's farmlands, as long as it extends from BlockFarmland.